-Like mentioned before above, degenerative disc disease occurs naturally over time, through twisting, moving, and living life.
+Like we mentioned above, degenerative disc disease occurs naturally over time, through twisting, moving, and living life.
 It is a natural course of the body that happens to everyone.
 However, injury to the cervical spine, head, neck or shoulders can cause the disc degeneration process to rapidly pick up and cause neck and shoulder pain earlier on in life.

 So, how do I get rid of neck and shoulder pain?

 That’s a great question!
 One that we can answer.
 Here are:

 5 ways to relieve neck and shoulder pain

 - If you sleep on your stomach and find that you wake up with neck and shoulder pain in the morning, try sleeping on your back.